 - Severe acne – adult acne in its most severe form results in the appearance of diffuse redness with associated swelling.
 Severe acne is associated with the formation of deep nodules and cysts.

-Advances in acne treatment now mean there are highly effective treatments designed to prevent severe outbreaks of acne without the need for more intensive treatments such as Roaccutane.
+Advances in acne treatment now mean there are highly effective treatments designed to prevent severe outbreaks of acne without the need for more acne intensive treatments

 What are the causes of acne in adults?